- Supports major browsers (Firefox/Gecko, Internet Explorer,

 comparable to Java GUI frameworks (SWT, Swing).

-- Listen for keyboard, mouse, focus and scroll events, and get
+- Listen for keyboard, mouse, focus, scroll or drag&drop events,

-- Automatic synchronization of form field data between browser and
+- Automatic synchronization Automatically synchronizes form field data

 - Timed events and server-initiated updates ("server push"), the